VanuatuN/MM/README.md

 ## Exploratory Data Analysis

-Importane notes: All 0 values and values of the target that covered sparsely with the data were removed, or classified as NaNs.
-The sparsely covered
-targets: 0, 1, 7 and 9.
-In the end we analyse tagets: 2,3,4,5,6,8,10-16.
+_Important note_: All 0 values and values of the target that covered sparsely by the data were removed, or classified as NaNs.
+The sparsely covered targets are: 0, 1, 7 and 9.
+In the end we analyse tagets: 2, 3, 4, 5, 6, 8, 10-16.
 13 in total, each for one type of the land.

 ![image](https://github.com/VanuatuN/MM/assets/23639320/bb881288-5bcd-4b7d-a19e-1010b8c00b24)
 Figure 1:

-- PCA <br>
+- **PCA** <br>

 We first expore the data by plotting images for random bands.
 There are several patterns that can be observed from this simple procedure, this suggest some land types are clearly distinguishable in different satellite bands.

 ![image](https://github.com/VanuatuN/MM/assets/23639320/2e8cf3a1-93c0-4b81-a38f-46eaa62ec35b)

-Figure 1.
+Figure 2.
 Example of the satellite images in different spectral bands.

 As a first step we apply a Pricipal Components decomposition to the 200 matrixes of the size 145x145 to see whether PCs are (i) distiguashable between each other and (ii) how many PCs we need to describe most of the varibility in the dataset.
 These anlysis allows to see the clusters in the data and quantify the measure of their "separation" to make further descision for the methods of analysis. <br>

-The PCs analysis shows that first 5 PCs expaling more than 92% of the total variability in the dataset.
+The PCs analysis shows that first 5 PCs expalin more than 92% of the total variability in the dataset.
 While <br>

 PC 1 explains 0.68 % <br>